R1ck77/elisp-maze/README.md

     ▒▒▒ ▒ ▒▒▒ ▒ ▒ ▒▒▒▒▒ ▒
     ▒           ▒     ▒ ▒
     ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

+which btw look way better on a terminal than on the GitHub preview :D

 Just don't forget to turn ``font-lock-mode`` on in the buffer.